mebusy/notes/dev_notes/framelock.md

     - Design game systems to drive visual state, *not* depend on it
     - Design systems to update with variable time steps
         - Parametriacally is even better
-    - Everyone should work with debug rollback system enabled
-    - Defer processing until after the rollback window if reasonable
-    - Bog is no longer a function of a single frame

 <h2 id="aa6df57fb6fe377d80b4a257b4a92cba"></h2>